 | DNS propagation | 5-60 min |

-Your cluster might depend on things not in Git:
+Your cluster probably leans on things that are not in Git at all:

 - Cloud IAM roles